From our Free Quilt Block Patterns Library

 The QSTs look like this before trimming.

-If you used the exact size for cutting the original squares, measure your block to confirm it is the correct size (see 'QSTs measure' in the chart below).
+If you used the exact size for cutting the original squares, measure your block to confirm it is the correct size (see 'Size, edge-to-edge' in the chart below).

 |Finished Block Size|

-If you started with generous squares, it's time to trim to 3-1/2".
-Use the 'Midpoint' measurement from the chart above.
+If you added a 1/4" to the dimensions to create generous squares, it's time to trim our patches to 3-1/2" for our 6" finished sample.
+Use the 'Center (Midpoint)' measurement from the chart above.

-Arrange your Double Pinwheel quilt units so that there is one QST.1/white dot triangle on the outside edge of each side.
+Arrange your Double Pinwheel quilt units so that there is one #1/white dot triangle on the outside edge of each side.

 The diagonal seams will nest for each two block row.
 Pin them if needed.
 Stitch.
 Press flat and then open with the seam allowance towards Fabric C/blue dot.